Agoric/documentation/main/zoe/api/zoe-contract-facet.md

 - Returns: <router-link to="/zoe/api/records.html#amount-keyword-record">
 `{<AmountKeywordRecord>}`</router-link>

-Get the amounts currently allocated to the offer for the keywords specified by `brandKeywordRecord`.
+For the keywords specified by `brandKeywordRecord, get the amounts currently allocated to the offer.
 If `brandKeywordRecord` is not specified, amounts are returned for only the Keywords that currently have allocated amounts (including empty amounts.)
-This might mean that amounts that will be included in the payout could be omitted if not specified.
+This might mean amounts that will be included in the payout could be omitted if not specified.

-If brandKeywordRecord is specified, empty amounts are filled in for keywords without amounts assigned to the offer.
+If `brandKeywordRecord` is specified, for keywords without amounts assigned to the offer, empty amounts are filled in

 ```js
 const { foo, bar } = zoe.getCurrentAllocation(offerHandle, ['foo', 'bar']);